Skippers and Paddlers

 - Paddlers are required to attend the briefing and have practiced paddling with their swimmers

 Boat skippers are the unsung heroes of the swim.
 Your role begins when you accept to assist a solo or team of swimmers to complete the swim months before the actual event.
 Experienced skippers should know how important it is to prepare your craft for the journey, checking that everything on board is current, in date and in working order.
-Please ensure your boat is registered, that you belong to Fremantle Volunteer Sea Rescue Group and have a current registered skipper’s ticket.
+Please ensure your boat is registered, and that you have a current registered skipper’s ticket.

 If your vessel is over 10 metres, you are advised to stay south of the channel and the main fleet.